HOW TO TROUBLESHOOT YOUR VARIABLE SPEED DRIVES

 Firstly, did the drive work for a reasonable period of time after commissioning?
 We would class a reasonable period as functioning acceptably for a month or longer.
 Do you have the details of the commissioning process to reference back to?

 The next step would be to check if the process has changed.
 For example has any other equipment been added in the same area or share the same source?
 It may be necessary to adapt the drive to work in harmony with the changes.

 Lastly, what is the performance complaint?
 Sometimes the problem may not be drive related and other equipment may be involved.
 It’s important to troubleshoot the application, not just the drive and keep an open mind that something else could be causing the problem that the drive is displaying.

 No matter which manufacturer your drive is made by, it will have a specific set of fault codes to assist with troubleshooting when a problem occurs.
 These codes are usually consistent within a manufacturers’ series of drives, from drive series’ for simple tasks through to those for sophisticated applications.
 Take the Danfoss VLT family, all the series from the Micro Drive to the AutomationDrive and the application specific drives such as HVAC and AQUA, share the same fault code structure.

 However, whoever the manufacturer is, fault codes typically fall within the following general categories

 Many manufacturers provide software that enables drive users to extract the parameters and fault logs from the drive.
 With these tools users are able to compare the current parameter set with what occured on commissioning day.
-They also make it so that you can analyse the data on a computer screen for more details and also enable you to seek prompt and effective remote support from a company like us should you need it.
+User can also analyse the data on a computer screen for more details and also enable you to find prompt and effective remote support from a company like Northern Industrial should you need it.